Yuricst/HighFidelityEphemerisModel.jl/docs/src/tutorials/perturbations.md

 !!! note

     The Ephemerides.jl backend supports third-body gravity, spherical harmonics, SRP, and drag.
 Frame transforms such as `"J2000"` to `"MOON_PA"` are handled through `FrameTransformations.jl`.
-Fo[...]
+For common DE440 body pairs, the helper routines also try segment-chain fallbacks through the solar-system barycenter and Earth-Moon barycenter when a direct pair is unavailable.

 ## Solar radiation pressure